kristi11/PortfolioWebsite/README.md

 * After verification, you're free to use the app however you like.
 * 2-factor authentication is available for an added extra layer of security, but it is not required.
 You can use an authenticator app like [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US).
 * This app has support for dark mode based on system preference.
-* If you're working on a local environment and your profile picture doesn't display make sure to update the `APP_URL` in your `.env` file to `APP_URL=http://localhost:8000` or whatever local enviroment link you're using.
+* If you're working on a local environment and your profile picture does not display make sure to update the `APP_URL` in your `.env` file to `APP_URL=http://localhost:8000` or whatever local environment link you're using.

 #### If you need help getting things started, contact me.
 I'll be happy to help.